-- Kernel space – tree lookup – preferred option for large rulesets with hundreds of rules.
+- Kernel space - tree lookup (fastest) – Preferred option for large rulesets with hundreds of rules.

 As a rule of thumb, for about 1000 session/s the Kernel space should be enabled for better firewall performance.
 Additionally, if many firewall objects (> 200) are used, the Kernel space - tree option is recommended.

-- No Rule Update Time Range – This option allows defining a time range during which access rules may not be updated.
+- No Rule Update Time Range – This option allows you to define a time range during which access rules may not be updated.
 Use international time format.
 For example, to disallow rule update from 14:00 through 22:00, insert